 Overall, the symptoms of PTSD are generally comparable between DSM-5 and DSM-IV.
+With no changes to the diagnostic criteria in DSM-5-TR, the comparison below remains unchanged.
 A few key alterations include:

 - The revision of Criterion A1 in DSM-5 narrowed qualifying traumatic events such that the unexpected death of family or a close friend due to natural causes is no longer included.

 - Criterion A2, requiring that the response to a traumatic event involved intense fear, hopelessness, or horror, was removed from DSM-5.
 Research suggests that Criterion A2 did not improve diagnostic accuracy (2).

 - The avoidance and numbing cluster (Criterion C) in DSM-IV was separated into 2 criteria in DSM-5: Criterion C (avoidance) and Criterion D (negative alterations in cognitions and mood).
 This results in a requirement that a PTSD diagnosis includes at least one avoidance symptom.